Leza McVey: Biography

 McVey's large-scaled, biomorphic, asymmetrical work is said to reflect her dissatisfaction with wheel-thrown pieces and to have led the way for modern ceramic art in the United States.
 Influenced by surrealism, her sculptural stoneware and porcelain works embody the natural, organic form.
+As time progressed, her works shifted from using round and soft shapes to harder, more geometric shapes.
 In 1965, the Cleveland Institute of Art presented a major retrospective of her work that included seventy-five large scale sculptures or what she called "ceramic forms."
 By 1979 McVey's production slowed due to her failing eyesight.

+McVey died on September 24, 1984 in Cleveland, Ohio.

 Collections containing work

-McVey's work may be found in several private, corporate, and public collections: